Nawhath/Instana_workshop/part-3/lab-part3.md

   <img alt="image3" src="./assets/images/eventRules.png">
 </picture>

-4. Let’s purposely “inject” some issues
+4. Let’s purposely “inject” some issues.
+High call rate.

 We can achieve that by updating the “load-gen” we installed in “Lab2 – Website Monitoring”: